 2) Alcoholism is a moral failure

-Non-alcoholics may also view your addiction as a moral failing on your part.
+Non-alcoholics may also view your alcohol addiction as a moral failing on your part.
 This is similar to the myth that alcoholism is due to a lack of willpower.

 While it’s true that alcoholics and lying go hand in hand, this is not entirely due to a moral failure.
 Instead, it’s a symptom of the underlying alcoholism.
 Sometimes alcoholics lie because they’re ashamed.
 Other times they lie because they don’t want to stop drinking.
 They may also lie to cover up the signs of intoxication from friends or loved ones.

 Whatever the case may be, their thinking has been negatively impacted by their drinking problem.
 The underlying disease of alcoholism has caused this alcoholic behavior.